 Online learning is available for bachelor and masters degrees in nursing.
 For a Bachelor of Nursing, courses are a blend of online study, occasional residential schools, and work placements.
 Masters degrees are available 100% online.

 Nursing is a fulfilling and demanding profession requiring intellectual and ethical knowledge, skills, compassion and stamina.
 An online nursing degree prepares you for healthcare service.
-Nursing qualifications make you employable in a growth sector with high job security.
+Nurse qualifications make you employable in a growth sector with high job security.

 Regular knowledge classes, where you might study anatomy, digital technology or pharmacology for example, are available fully online.